 To create an identity feed:

 - Add a destination for the feed.

-- Go to ADMIN > Services and in the Services list
+- Go to (Admin) > Services and in the Services.

-- Select a Log Collector service, and select View > Config.
+- In the list of services, select a Log Collector service, and select View > Config.

 - Select the Event Destinations tab.

 In the Select Event Destinations field, select Identity Feed.

 The Queue name identifies the feed within the Log Collector.
 Use the name of the feed for the Queue.

 - Have users log into Windows boxes on the domain to generate the appropriate log messages on the domain controllers for testing.